-There are hundreds of firms performing traditional information technology services and consulting for the federal government.
+There are hundreds of firms performing traditional information technology services, business intelligence and cybersecurity, and general consulting for the federal government.
 A great number of them are much larger than IAI, and are more established in the marketplace, and have more resources to pursue individual prospects.

-Governmental Regulations
+Government Regulations